Kosta Khetagurov: Philosophy

 There are poetic similarities between poets.
 There is a brand of poetry that is about the ordinary and good among the people.
 Kosta is in this brand.
 Similarly branded in philosophy are considered Mikhail Lermontov, Nikolai Nekrasov, Robert Burns, Taras Shevchenko according to those who know the poets.

 Themes in common in this philosophy are those of social and justice concerns.
-There is emphasis on truth and progress of man, a them of what is called "humanism" in his efforts.
+There is emphasis on truth and progress of man, a theme of what is called "humanism" in his efforts.
 He writes: